iTwin/itwinjs-core/docs/overview/App.md

 ### Web Apps

 When configured as a Web app, the [frontend](#app-frontend) will run in a Web browser and the [backend](#app-backend) will run on a server.
 The frontend's assets (HTML pages and js files) will be served out by a server (generally different from the backend).
-The frontend and backend will use the [cloud configuration](#cloud-gateway-configuration) for all gateways.
-As noted, gateway requests will run through whatever router infrastructure surrounds each service.
+The frontend and backend will use the [cloud configuration](#cloud-rpc-configuration) for all RpcInterfaces.
+As noted, RPCS will run through whatever router infrastructure surrounds each service.

 ### Desktop Apps

 [Electron](https://electronjs.org/) is used to package an iModelJs app as a desktop app.
 In this case, the [frontend](#app-frontend) and [backend](#app-backend) will be in the same install set.
 There are still two processes, one for the backend and one for the frontend, but they physically reside on the same computer.
-The app will use the [desktop configuration](#desktop-gateway-configuration) for efficient local calls on app-specific gateways and [cloud configuration](#cloud-gateway-configuration) for remote services.
+The app will use the [desktop configuration](#desktop-rpc-configuration) for efficient local calls on app-specific RpcInterfaces and [cloud configuration](#cloud-rpc-configuration) for remote services.

 ### Mobile Apps

 When configured as a mobile app, the [frontend](#app-frontend) and [backend](#app-backend) will be bundled into a single app.
 The app will run as a single process, with frontend and backend in separate threads.
-The app will use the [in-process configuration](#in-process-gateway-configuration) for efficient in-process calls on app-specific gateways and [cloud configuration](#cloud-gateway-configuration) for remote services.
+The app will use the [in-process configuration](#in-process-rpc-configuration) for efficient in-process calls on app-specific RpcInterfaces and [cloud configuration](#cloud-rpc-configuration) for remote services.

 ### Making Interactive Apps Fit the Platform